Ghost spectral function from the spectral Dyson-Schwinger equation: Results

 The renormalisation condition $\tilde Z_c$ is now chosen such that the value of the ghost dressing function $1/Z_c(p)$ matches that of~\cite{Cyrol:2016tym} at the RG scale $\mu^{\ }_\text{ {RG}} = 20$ MeV for the respective gluon propagator.
 This IR renormalisation procedure is necessary in order to compensate for the lack of self-consistency when considering the ghost DSE with fixed gluon input.
 The strong coupling constant is fixed to $\alpha_s = 0.26$.

 In \Cref{fig:ghostSpecPlot} and \Cref{fig:ghost_specs_23} we show the respective ghost spectral functions.
-They consists of a positive particle peak at vanishing momentum, whose amplitude rises with decreasing $G_A(0)$.
-The positivity reflects the chosen positive classical dispersion of the ghost.
+All spectral functions shows a positive particle peak at vanishing momentum, constituted by a delta distribution.
+The magnitude of the corresponding residue, i.e. the particle peaks amplitude, rises with decreasing $G_A(0)$, and the residues positivity reflects the chosen positive classical dispersion of the ghost.
 The spectral function also has a negative scattering spectrum starting at vanishing frequency.
 For decreasing $G_A(0)$, one gradually approaches the scaling solution, and the spectral weight increases drastically.
-This also mirrors the increasing amplitude of the particle peak, which is enforces by the Oehme-Zimmermann-type superconvergence relation \labelcref{eq:ghost_spec_norm} for the ghost, for more details see \Cref{app:sum_rules} and \cite{Bonanno:2021squ}.
+This also mirrors the increasing amplitude of the particle peak, which is enforced by the Oehme-Zimmermann-type superconvergence relation \labelcref{eq:ghost_spec_norm} for the ghost, for more details see \Cref{app:sum_rules} and \cite{Bonanno:2021squ}.
 This also leads to the known UV-asymptotics for the ghost spectral function,

 with the ghost anomalous dimension $\gamma_c$, and the UV wave function renormalisation $Z_c^{\textrm{(UV)}}$.
 The gluon spectral function for $G_A^\text{(lat)}$ represents the lattice-type case, see \Cref{fig:gluPropDecPlot}.
 The respective lattice data for the ghost propagator is depicted in \Cref{fig:ghostDressPlot}, and confirms the semi-quantitative nature of the classical vertex approximation in the ghost DSE.
 For smaller $G_A(0)\to 0$, the gluon propagator approaches the scaling solution.
 This entails, that also the ghost propagators approaches the scaling solution with $1/Z_c(p)\propto (p^2)^{-\kappa}$.